-Churchill College provides a wireless network covering all of the central areas, including all of the staircases, the Sheppard Flats and all of the College hostels on Storey's Way.
+Churchill College provides a wireless network covering all of the central areas, including all of the staircases, the Sheppard Flats, the Wolfson Flats and all of the College hostels on Storey's Way.
 This coverage is provided by the University Wireless service.

 This network is recommended for frequent use by members of Churchill College, the University of Cambridge and any other university participating in the eduroam scheme.
 It requires each laptop, phone or tablet to be configured to log in to the network, but this only needs to be done once for each device.
 Instructions for on how to configure most common operating systems and mobile devices can be found at http://www.ucs.cam.ac.uk/wireless/eduroam/localusers.